schance995/medhacks2020_iris/README.md

 1. Check that the billing of the service account is set to the trial account.
 2. In DialogFlow create an agent based off the FAQ template (we had to create a new agent first to enable making off of templates)
 3. Create different intents that respond to different queries.
 Each intent should return a message formatted `!message!`.
 This unique format was arbitrarily chosen to avoid confusing it with DialogFlow's more natural responses.
-    - For example, you can modify the 'welcome' intent to return 'Hi, my name is Iris!' when the patient texts 'Hello'
+    - For example, you can modify the `welcome` intent to return `Hi, my name is Iris!` when the patient texts `Hello`
     - Our code has examples of handling these outputs
     - In theory, DialogFlow matches texts with their intents, and from those intents we can use BigQuery on the [nlm-rxnorm dataset](https://www.nlm.nih.gov/research/umls/rxnorm/overview.html) (also available on Google Cloud).
 But we weren't able to figure this out in time for the weekend :(
     - Maybe you know how to work with this, if so our code has BigQuery set up so you can make queries! :)